-What one earth is ‘rajioyaki’?
+What on earth is ‘rajioyaki’?
 The name literally means grilled radio… but you probably didn’t know that rajioyaki is the forerunner of takoyaki.
-However, instead of using octopus, rajiyaki used beef.
+However, instead of using an octopus, rajiyaki used beef.
 It still does and believe it or not, there is a store in Sangenjaya where, as you step in, you are engulfed with a wave of mid-twentieth century Showa era fragrances.
 So head off to Rajioyaki Konamonya and go for it, have a taste of the original.
 Chic and stylish, it’s the perfect retro snack in the middle of a Japanese city winter.

 3. Takoyaki Senmon Ten Osakaya, Shimokitazawa